-Njan Marykutty Review
+Njan Marykutty Review: Jayasurya All Set To Deliver Yet Another Mesmerising Performance!

 Music

 Anand Madhusoodanan, who had earlier worked with the director in the film like Pretham and Punyalan Private Limited, has handled the music department in Njan Marykutty as well.
-The songs of the film have gained the necessary attention.
+There are a good number of songs of the film and most of them gel well with the narrative.
+The BGM is much similar to his previous works, but still it suits well to the narrative style of the movie.

 Other Aspects